 Blocks are safe for almost all ages, but make sure the corners and edges are blunted, to reduce the risk of eye injury.
 These are Peek-a-Blocks, by Fisher-Price.

 Toy size also is important.
-If a toy is large enough not to fit into a child’s mouth but can be manipulated into a smaller size, put the toy away until your child is older.
+If a toy is large enough not to fit into a child’s mouth but can be manipulated into a smaller size, but the toy away until your child is older.

-Make sure your child’s toys are sturdily constructed so they won’t break or fall apart with reasonable play, and double-check that any paints or finishes are non-toxic and not likely to peel or flake off.
+Make sure your child’s toys are sturdily constructed so they won’t break or fall apart with reasonable play and double-check that any paints or finishes are non-toxic and not likely to peel or flake off.

 Stuffed, plush toys should be machine washable, and, for younger children, made without tiny pieces to pull off, such as buttons or ribbons.

 Avoid toys with sharp or rough edges or pieces.
 Make sure long-handled toys — such as a pony stick, broom or vacuum — have rounded handles, and closely supervise toddlers with such toys.